 Do you know the following terms – browser, website, webpage, search engine, or URL?
 Learning basic terms and tools will help you follow instructions and navigate the internet better.
 To start off, read Lost in cyberspeak?
 Basic terms that you should know.

 The most used search engine today is Google and it is for good reason.
 Google has the largest single catalogue of webpages plus, it is fast, reliable, and user-friendly.
 It also has Google Scholar search which is a great tool for looking up scientific and hard-research materials.
 Of course, you may use other search engines such as Bing, Dogpile, or Yahoo, and others if you need an option.
+If you have issues about online privacy, you can consider using DuckDuckGo since it doesn’t track your searches.

 Another part of searching efficiently is knowing how to search in the first place.
 You save time significantly when you key in exact key words or phrases.
 But if your first attempt to search does not yield significant results, re-word or rephrase your search using synonyms.
 Try and think of the most common way people might look for the same thing or topic.